Mission & History

 Marian Woods is an adult home in Hartsdale, New York licensed by New York State Department of Health for elder members of religious Congregations of Catholic Sisters.

-In November 1995, at the invitation of Sr. Patricia Wolfe, President of the Sisters of Mercy, Regional Community of New York, Sister representatives from various religious communities of women gathered to discuss mutual needs of their aged, present and future.
+In November 1995, at the invitation of Sr. Patricia Wolf, President of the Sisters of Mercy, Regional Community of New York, Sister representatives from various religious communities of women gathered to discuss mutual needs of their aged, present and future.
 Marian Woods is the result of a unique collaboration among five religious Congregations – Sisters of Mercy of the Americas, Mid-Atlantic Community, Inc.; Sisters of St. Francis of Peace; Sisters of ST. Dominic of Blauvelt, NY; Society of the Holy Child Jesus American Province, Inc.; and Sisters of the Blessed Sacrament, Inc.

 Each of the aforementioned Congregations faced a similar reality as they recognized their need to plan for the life and healthcare of their rapidly aging members.
 After exploring options of how best to care for their senior Sisters, they concluded that constructing a new facility was the most beneficial and cost effective choice.
 Each Congregation pledged its own resources toward its construction and in July, 2001 Marian Woods opened as a jointly owned and governed facility.
 While the founding Congregations were responsible for establishing Marian Woods, they remain involved in its governance and are active in planning for its future sustainability.